 Making an Impact

 Since 2008, the Foundation has supported three local nonprofit organizations: Home Care Partners, the Elderly Ministries program of the Community Ministries of Rockville, and the Jewish Social Service Agency (JSSA).
-Since 2009, the Family & Nursing Care Foundation has given $30,000 annually (and $40,000 in 2016) to Home Care Partners and Community Ministries.
-These funds have annually provided more than 5,800 hours of comprehensive home care services, allowing 75 low-income seniors to remain in their homes.
-In 2016, the Foundation gave $10,000 to JSSA, which enabled JSSA to provide 460 hours of home care to at-risk, aging Holocaust survivors.
+The Family & Nursing Care Foundation has given $20,000 annually to each of these three organizations.
+These funds have annually provided more than 7,000 hours of comprehensive home care services, allowing for more low-income seniors to remain in their homes.

 “Every CNA certificate awarded by Montgomery College means a larger skilled workforce, lower unemployment, a stronger tax base, and decreased need for government assistance, as well as growth in the home care services field, where there is a vital need for help.”